FAQ

 Buying prints and merchandise

-Right now, you can buy my work through INPRNT and Society6.
-These are on-demand printing services, which means that they are printed upon request and shipped from the U.S. I do not handle them personally!
-If you are interested in a signed print, please contact me at info@loish.net, although please be aware that shipping from The Netherlands is relatively expensive.
+Right now, you can buy my work through INPRNT, and I also release unique time-limited products through Loish.Shop.
+That means that there is a limited time window in which to buy the product, so if you want to stay updated, sign up to my newsletter!
+I do not handle these products personally – if you are interested in a signed print, please contact me at info@loish.net, although please be aware that shipping from The Netherlands can be pricey!

 Information and feedback